ohministries/ohministries.github.io/_posts/2016-05-18-Graduation-Weekend.md

 All events will be streamed on our live stream.

-For direction to get to the school visit our [contact page.](http://www.ouachitahills.org/pages/contact)
+For directions to get to the school visit our [contact page.](http://www.ouachitahills.org/pages/contact)